sjonesdev/stare-into-the-void/README.md

 Navigate to the project directory in a terminal and run `yarn install`, then navigate to the git submodule directory and run `yarn install` again.

-Now you should be good to go.
+Now you should be good to go, but you will also likely want to install the firebase tools package by running `yarn global add firebase-tools`.

 ### Available Scripts